 Using our database in PostgreSQL involves the following steps:

-- Using the IP4R extension for IP address lookups.
+• Using the IP4R extension for IP address lookups.

-- Create a sample
+• Create a sample log table.

-table. - Create the table for the IPinfo data ingestion and ingest the data there.
+• Create the table for the IPinfo data ingestion and ingest the data there.

-- Running the IP query operation.
+• Running the IP query operation.

-Step 2 - Create a sample log
+Step 0 - Create a sample log table

 We will create a sample log table for the demo and populate it with random IPv4 addresses.
-The data type of the IP
+The data type of the IP column is set as text.

-table consists of random IP addresses.
+The log table consists of random IP addresses.
 Some of those IP addresses are bogon and will not have location data attached to them.

-, we are running:
+On psql, we are running:

 CREATE TABLE log (